Split of 1924

-The Janssen case
+Janssen case

-The history of common grace within the Christian Reformed Churches traces back to the Janssen case.
-Dr. Ralph Janssen, a professor of Old Testament Theology at Calvin Seminary, began using the concept of common grace to support his views on the inspiration of Scripture.
-This prompted four seminary professors to express concern and bring the matter before the board of trustees.
-The board instructed the professors to first address their concerns directly with Dr. Janssen, which they had not yet done.
+Common grace in the Christian Reformed Churches dates back to the Janssen case.
+Ralph Janssen, a professor of Old Testament theology at Calvin Seminary, began using the concept of common grace to support his views on scriptural inspiration.
+Four seminary professors expressed concern and brought the matter to the board of trustees.
+The board instructed the professors to address their concerns with Janssen.
 Unsatisfied with this response, the professors appealed to the Synod of 1920.

-At the synod, the professors presented their grounds for an investigation, while Dr. Janssen was given the opportunity to defend his teachings.
-The synod ultimately decided that there was insufficient evidence to warrant an investigation into Janssen's views.
-Rev. Herman Hoeksema, a young minister and former student of Janssen, had been closely following the case.
+At the synod, the professors presented their grounds for an investigation and Janssen was given an opportunity to defend his teachings.
+The synod decided that there was insufficient evidence to warrant an investigation of Janssen's views.
+Herman Hoeksema, a young minister and former student of Janssen's, had been following the case.
 Although he disagreed with the professors' approach, he was also critical of the synod's decision.
 Hoeksema began his own investigation, speaking with students and collecting their notes.
-In the spring of 1921, he was appointed to a committee tasked with a thorough investigation of the issue.
-The committee, however, was divided, producing separate reports.
+In the spring of 1921, he was appointed to a committee tasked with investigating the issue.
+The committee was divided, and produced separate reports.

-The central issues in the Janssen case were not directly related to common grace but rather focused on the "infallibility of Scripture, higher criticism, and a liberal view of doctrine and life".
-Nevertheless, Hoeksema, along with Rev. Henry Danhof, another committee member, identified common grace as a key underlying issue and opposed Janssen's teachings on this basis.
-The four professors critical of Janssen did not share this perspective on common grace, leading Hoeksema to argue that their stance was inconsistent.
-Both Janssen and Hoeksema agreed that if one accepted common grace, they should also accept Janssen's logical and consistent approach.
-Ultimately, the Synod of 1922 ruled against Janssen's teachings but did not reject common grace.
+The central issues of the Janssen case were not directly related to common grace, but focused on the "infallibility of Scripture, higher criticism, and a liberal view of doctrine and life".
+Hoeksema and Henry Danhof, another committee member, identified common grace as a key underlying issue and opposed Janssen's teachings.
+The four professors critical of Janssen did not share this perspective on common grace, leading Hoeksema to say that their stance was inconsistent.
+Janssen and Hoeksema agreed that if common grace was accepted, Janssen's logical and consistent approach should be also.
+The Synod of 1922 ruled against Janssen's teachings, but did not reject common grace.

 Pamphlet war

-Supporters of Dr. Janssen soon turned against Herman Hoeksema due to his involvement in the case against Janssen.
-At that time, Hoeksema and Rev. Henry Danhof were a distinct minority within the Christian Reformed Church.
-This division led to a pamphlet war, primarily between Danhof and Hoeksema on one side, and Rev. Jan Karel Van Baalen from Munster, Indiana, on the other.
-The conflict saw articles in periodicals, numerous pamphlets, and vigorous debates.

-During this period, Hoeksema and Danhof published Van Zonde en Genade (in English: Of Sin and Grace), a significant pamphlet that was frequently used against them in the ongoing controversy.
+Supporters of Janssen soon turned against Hoeksema due to his involvement in the case against Janssen.
+Hoeksema and Henry Danhof were a minority in the Christian Reformed Church; this led to a pamphlet war, primarily between Danhof and Hoeksema and Jan Karel Van Baalen of Munster, Indiana.
+The conflict spawned articles in periodicals, a number of pamphlets, and vigorous debate.
+Hoeksema and Danhof published Van Zonde en Genade (Of Sin and Grace), a pamphlet which was frequently used against them.